 In general, lower property taxes are better when buying your first investment property in Idaho – but not always.
 As a real estate investor, you will certainly need to be aware of how much income you’ll lose to property taxes.
 Still, that’s not the whole story.

 If, for example, the property is located in a great neighborhood that attracts quality tenants and commands higher rents, high taxes will be more than made up for.
 In that case, it’s just a run-of-the-mill business expense you will absorb in the course of reaping greater profits.

 If, on the other hand, taxes are low because the property is located in a poor neighborhood or a high crime area, you won’t really be saving money on lower taxes.
 It will be harder to attract good tenants or sell the property at a decent price.

 5. Local Rents

-Another important consideration for buying your first investment property in Boise is local rents (if you intend to rent it).
+Another important consideration for buying your first investment property in Idaho is local rents (if you intend to rent it).
 You need to know what the average rent is in the area for comparable properties to determine whether rent will cover mortgage payments and other expense with enough left over to justify the investment.

 You also need to consider the longer-term outlook.
 Potential rent may be sufficient right now, but what if the neighborhood is on the decline or property taxes are likely to increase significantly?
 So take the time to consider what the area – and rents – will be like five years from now.

-Investing in real estate can definitely be a solid long-term earning investment – if you know what to look for when buying your first investment property in Boise.
+Investing in real estate can definitely be a solid long-term earning investment – if you know what to look for when buying your first investment property in Idaho.
 We would welcome the opportunity to help you achieve your real estate investing goals.